 Wait, There’s More

 This hardly summarizes all the great conversations we had with Dave Boennighausen, CEO of Noodles & Company!
-Check out Part II of our event recap (coming soon) for the big ideas Dave and Shani explored in conversation, and watch the event recording here.
+You can watch the event recording here.

 Pssst… view this blog if you are looking for some Bonus Questions related to building strong teams and cultures.